LogoLogo

 As the sale progresses, your solicitor will need you to provide your prospective buyers and their solicitor with a number of documents that will give important information about your property.
 It’s worth getting as many of these ready at the outset as you can, so that when the time comes, you can forward them on immediately rather than holding up the process.

-• Proof of your identity (this will usually be your passport and/or driving licence)
+• Proof of identity (passport or driving licence)

-• An Energy Performance Certificate (EPC) showing the energy-efficiency of your home
+• Energy Performance Certificate (EPC)

-• Gas safety checks and record of boiler servicing
+• Gas and electrical safety checks

 One of the best things you can do is read verified reviews to find out what previous customers thought of the service they received.
 At Robert Ellis, we’re currently rating at 4.9 out of 5 stars based on over 2,500 reviews.